Amarthya-DG/Face-Dectection-using-opencv/README.md

 # Face-Dectection-using-opencv
 Face detection is a computer technology being used in a variety of applications that identifies human faces in digital images.[1]
-Face detection also refers to the psychological process by which humans locate and attend to faces in a visual scen
+Face detection also refers to the psychological process by which humans locate and attend to faces in a visual scene

 dependency: